 Big Sur is also home to Esalen, a retreat that offers workshops, healing arts and springs, and is one of the best ways to combine luxury with nature that I’ve ever seen.

-Don’t forget to sign up ahead of time for public night bathing!More Info (click to expand)
+Don’t forget to sign up ahead of time for public night bathing!More Info (click to show all)

 What are your thoughts about California?
 Do you have any questions or anything cool still to add on?
 We love to discuss travel so go ahead and fire away, there are no wrong comments!